-I’ve seen many B2B marketing plans in my career.
-I’ve seen some great ones, many good ones, and loads of poor ones.
+We’ve seen many B2B marketing plans over the years.
+Some great ones, many good ones, and loads of poor ones.
 And that doesn’t include all the companies who have no marketing plan at all, or start the year with a plan that goes by the wayside before the second month is up.

 I was reviewing a marketing plan last week for a small B2B medical device company ($4M in revenues, about 12 employees including 1 marketing coordinator and 2 sales people) and suggested to the company that they had 3 issues which were hindering the success of their marketing.
 If they follow a simple recipe for fixing those issues, they will have much better results from their marketing investment.
 And it occurred to me that these 3 areas are very common, and the recipe for marketing success applies to many B2B companies.
 So here it is, a 3-ingredient recipe for improving B2B marketing success: